gloglas/rpi_gui/README.md

 ##### Scroll trought text (like in menu)
 `def GetMenuString(inlist,duplicates=False):`

-Arguments: List of strings with labels to show; if your lists contains duplicates (to show it properly);
+Arguments: List of strings with labels to show; bool, if your lists contains duplicates (to show the list properly);
 Returns: Selected `string` from array.

 ##### Show text without selection ("slide")